What is working capital? Definition and how to calculate it for your small business

 Manage your inventory

-- Think about using inventory management software to track your stock in real time, forecast demand, and automate reordering.
+- Implement tracking systems: Use inventory management software to monitor stock in real time and automate reordering.
 Check out Xero's inventory management guide for more advice and learn more about Xero's inventory management features.

 Control your expenses

-- Use lean business practices to streamline processes and reduce waste.
+- Streamline processes: Use lean business practices to reduce operational waste.
 Learn more about tracking business expenses.

 Monitor your cash flow